 0-6 years Contact the Parish Office for more information regarding Baptism.
 7-17 years Contact the Director of Faith Formation for more information regarding RCIA Adapted for Children.
-18+ years Contact Fr.
-Zack Elliott, OFM for more information regarding RCIA (Rite of Christian Initiation for Adults).
+18+ years Contact the Director of Faith Formation for more information regarding RCIA (Rite of Christian Initiation for Adults).